ogmini/ogmini.github.io/_posts/2025-6-10-Windows Notepad - Recent Files.md

 title: Windows Notepad - Recent Files (New Option)
 author: 'ogmini'
 tags:
- - research
+ - Research
- - windows-notepad
+ - Windows-Notepad
 ---

 I need to get back to documenting the changes in Windows Notepad.
 I left off on version 11.2410.20.0 with my last [post](https://ogmini.github.io/2025/04/27/Windows-Notepad-Version-Changes-(11.2049.9.0).html) back on 4/27/2025.
 I'm going to skip ahead as Microsoft added a new "Recent Files" option.
 I have not yet identified which specific version introduced the change.
 I'll go back to that project at some point.

 ![Recent Files Option](/images/windowsnotepad/recent_files.png)